 Each Community Planning Sector within the Mount Vernon and Lower Potomac Districts also contains specific transportation recommendations for Richmond Highway and adjacent roadways, which are shown on the maps included in each sector plan.
+The location and boundaries of the Community Planning Sectors in the vicinity of the Richmond Highway Corridor are shown in Figure 4.
 The sector figures show access orientation, circulation plans, interchange impact areas, and generalized locations of proposed roadway and transit improvements.